SWE-bench Verified (Agentless)

 FAQ

-Common questions about SWE-bench Verified (Agentless).
+Common questions about the SWE-bench Verified (Agentless) benchmark and leaderboard.

 What is the SWE-bench Verified (Agentless) benchmark?